MEDomicsLab/MED3pa/README.md

 - **datasets**: Stores and manages the dataset.
 - **models**: Handles ML models operations.
-- **med3pa**: Evaluates the model’s performance & extracts problematic profiles.
+- **med3pa**: Evaluates the model’s performance & extracts disadvantaged profiles.

 This modularity allows users to easily integrate and utilize specific functionalities tailored to their needs without dealing with unnecessary complexities.